stackeduary/JavaRemoteEE22/Terms-and-Summary.md

   - allows the developer to use only the parts of the "part" class that are needed
   - one class can change but the other doesn't need to change
     - can localize errors and refactoring

+# Other Features of the Java Language

+### Reference Equality vs. Value Equality

+parameter vs. argument:

+*primitives and reference values:*
+  8 primitives in Java:
+    - char
+    - int
+    - double
+    - float
+    - boolean
+    - short
+    - long
+    - byte
+  - reference variables are any variables that are not primitives

+Two types of equality:
+1. values
+  - two objects have the same values
+  - semantic
+  - **it is the developer's responsibility to define what it means for two objects to be equal in value**
+    - requires overriding the `.equals()` method that every class inherits from the `Object` class

+2. memory reference (location in RAM)
+  - whether two objects have the same place in your computer's memory
+  - synonymous terms:
+    - memory location
+    - memory address
+    - location in memory
+  - the `==` operator checks to see if two objects have the same memory location

+semantically:
+- meaning
+- "human language"

+syntactically:
+- computer syntax
+  - order of symbols

+sentence 1: "Let's eat grandma" sentence 2: "Let's eat, grandma"

+syntactically, they are almost identical semantically, they are extremely different

+everything in Java is an object every class inherits from the Object class

+### Exceptions in Java

+**Compile Time vs. Runtime**

+Reminder how to compile and run a Java program from the command line:
+0. `cd` into the directory where your `.java` files are located
+1. `javac <file name>.java`
+2. `java <file name>`
+  - this will automatically find and run the `.class` files

+**Two ways to handle exceptions in Java:**
+1. Add the exception to the method signature
+2. surround the potentially-erroring code with a try-catch block

+*if you have errors in your program, alt + enter is your friend!*